David J. Brewer: Interstate commerce

 Brewer was generally hesitant to interpret the federal government's power to regulate interstate commerce expansively.
 He dissented in Champion v.
 Ames, a case in which the Court sustained a federal law that forbade the interstate transportation of lottery tickets.
 He joined an opinion by Fuller, who argued that the majority was disturbing the balance between states and the federal government by effectively giving the latter a general police power.
 In United States v.
 E. C. Knight Co., Brewer joined Fuller's opinion for an 8–1 majority holding that the Sherman Antitrust Act of 1890 did not forbid manufacturing monopolies because manufacturing was not commerce.
 The decision limited the Sherman Act's scope, provoking a dissent from Harlan and complaints that the Court was endeavoring to protect big business from regulation.

 Nonetheless, Brewer was not uniformly deferential to the interests of business.
 In Northern Securities Co. v.
 United States, he cast the deciding vote to block a merger between James J. Hill and J. P. Morgan, two of the era's leading corporate barons.
 In a brief concurrence that according to the legal scholar John E. Semonche "illustrates his integrity, competence, and sophistication" better than any of his other opinions, Brewer expressed support for property rights but concluded that the proposed merger was an unlawful attempt to suppress competition.
-His opinion endorsed the rule of reason—the idea, later accepted by his colleagues, that the Sherman Act only outlawed unreasonable restraints on commerce.
+His opinion endorsed the rule of reason—the idea, later accepted by his colleagues, that the Sherman Act outlawed only unreasonable restraints on commerce.
 Brewer joined the majority in other decisions that applied the antitrust laws more broadly, including United States v.
 Trans-Missouri Freight Association and Addyston Pipe & Steel Co. v.
 United States.